knanne/knanne.github.io/_posts/2017-03-02-How to create a custom RSS reader.md

 ## implementation

-The final implementation looks something like the following:
+The final implementation looks something like the following image.
+You can check out [my source code](https://github.com/knanne/knanne.github.io/blob/master/_includes/foot_scripts.html) to see how exactly I manage the scripts on this site's footer.

 ![Custom RSS Reader]({{ site.baseurl }}/assets/img/posts/custom_rss_reader.png)